Home 9 Surface Finishing 9 Surface Roughness: Everything You Need to Know

 • AA (Arithmetical Average Roughness): Indicates the average roughness height of a surface, typically measured in microinches (µin).

-In addition to these symbols, there are also various industry standards that provide more detailed specifications for surface finish, such as ISO 1302 and JIS B 0601.
+In addition to these symbols, various industry standards provide more detailed specifications for surface finish, such as ISO 1302 and JIS B 0601.

 It’s important to note that the choice of surface finish symbol depends on the specific requirements of the job, including the type of material, the manufacturing process used, and the desired outcome.
 It’s also important to communicate the desired surface finish specification clearly and accurately to avoid misunderstandings or errors in the manufacturing process.